Is vaping sticky enough? And how can we tell?

 - Someone who is using a vape product regularly where they can’t smoke, and smoking where they can smoke.
 At some point, they will smoke less and vape more.

 - Someone who enjoys vaping, but enjoys smoking too.
-They smoke as before, but add a new behavior on top.
+They smoke as before, but add a new behaviour on top.

 You can probably think of more.
 And you’ll be correct.
-Our point is that this blanket 87% figure would include an awful lot of behaviors.
+Our point is that this blanket 87% figure would include an awful lot of behaviours.

 So, let’s go back to the central question: “What is a user?”